AcademySoftwareFoundation/rez/CONTRIBUTING.md

 2. Create a new Git branch and check it out.
 3. Install your local Rez code by running `python install.py venv`.
 4. Activate the virtual environment by running the `activate` file.
+5. Add the `Scripts/rez` folder on Windows or the `bin/rez` folder on Mac/Linux to the `PATH` environment variable.

 There is an alternative method of setting up your development environment, that doesn't use the `install.py` script.
 This method is not recommended however, as not all tests will be run this way.